Azure/bicep-registry-modules/avm/res/app-configuration/configuration-store/README.md

 ### Parameter: `dataPlaneProxy.authenticationMode`

 The data plane proxy authentication mode.
 This property manages the authentication mode of request to the data plane resources.
+'Pass-through' is recommended.

 - Required: No
 - Type: string